kamikazeSlayers/architectural-katas-2022/adrs/adr05-AWS_for_deployment.md

 ## Other options that were considered
 - Other cloud providers like [Microsoft Azure](https://azure.microsoft.com/en-in/) and [Google Cloud Platform](https://cloud.google.com/) were evaluated.
 However, none of them match the maturity and feature capabilities of AWS.
   - For example, Redis based cache is highly utilized in the Spotlight App architecture.
 As per [Azure docs](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-zone-redundancy), Zone redundancy support only works with non-clustered and non-geo-replicated caches currently.
-AWS supports zone redundancy in cluster mode with geo-replication.
 In addition, it doesn’t support private link, scaling, data persistence, or import/export.
+On the contrary, AWS [supports zone redundancy](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/AutoFailover.html) in cluster mode with geo-replication.
 - In terms of costs too, we found that AWS offerings are cheaper that Azure and Google Cloud Platform.
 See the price comparison for managed Redis cache [here](https://blog.skeddly.com/2020/01/comparing-managed-redis-services-on-aws-azure-and-gcp.html).

 ## Consequences